Geeksongs/Geeksongs.github.io/content/authors/admin/_index.md

 ## About Me

-Python Song is a Master's student at **Columbia University** with research interests in Reinforcement Learning, Large Language Models, and Robotics.
+Python Song is a Master's student at **Columbia University** with research interests in *Reinforcement Learning, Large Language Models*, and *Robotics*.
 He previously interned at JD.com as a Machine Learning Algorithm Engineer and is the author of **Learning Android Development from Scratch**.
 Additionally, he led the establishment of a tech startup.
 His ultimate goal is to advance toward Artificial General Intelligence (AGI), driving innovation in intelligent robotics.